Indonesian Museum Removes Hitler Wax Model Following Public Outcry

 Indonesia’s De ARCA Statue Art Museum in the city of Jogjakarta (Yogyakarta) has removed a Nazi-themed exhibit after receiving a large number of complaints from people across the globe.

-The museum exhibit showed a life-size wax model of Adolf Hitler, the former Nazi dictator, standing near Auschwitz concentration camp.
+The museum exhibit showed a life-sized wax model of Adolf Hitler, the former Nazi dictator, standing near Auschwitz concentration camp.
 The exhibit also displayed the slogan “Arbeit Macht Frei” that appeared at the entrance of all Nazi camps where millions of people were killed.

 This exhibit was a popular attraction among local visitors who used to take their selfies with the statue of Hitler.
 It was one of nearly 80 exhibits in De ARCA Statue Art Museum, according to the BBC.
 A few months back, details of this exhibit were published in the international media and since then, human rights groups and activists had been criticizing the museum and demanding removal of the exhibit.

-“We don’t want to attract outrage,” the Jamie Misbah, the museum’s operations manager, told news agency AFP.
+“We don’t want to attract outrage,” Jamie Misbah, the museum’s operations manager, told news agency AFP.

 Misbah told the AFP that the primary aim of this exhibit was to educate people about the world’s history.
 He said the statue was one of the most popular waxworks among visitors to capture selfies with, and no visitor ever complained about it.